-• Bearing pads are placed in grooves on top of each panel.
+Bearing pads are placed on top of each panel.
 Thickness and/or quantity at various levels within the structure may differ and must be in strict accordance with the Plans.
+Bearing pads should be placed 1/4" clear of back panel lip.

 Bearing pads are designed to compress during the construction process.
-The initial joint created by the bearing pads may decrease in size to accommodate the specified design width when the wall is completely constructed.
+The initial joint created by the bearing pads may decrease in size when the wall is completely constructed.